graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/serialization.md

 # Serialization of a GraphQL response

-Serialization of a `ExecutionResult` node is handled by `ExecutionResultJsonConverter` which accepts in its constructor an instance of `IErrorInfoProvider` (see [Error Serialization](#error-serialization) below).
+Serialization of a `ExecutionResult` object is handled by `ExecutionResultJsonConverter` which accepts in its constructor an instance of `IErrorInfoProvider` (see [Error Serialization](#error-serialization) below).
 The converter can be registered within an instance of `JsonSerializerOptions` so that serializing an `ExecutionResult` produces the proper output.